rodnierbc/Angular-2-Crowdfunding-Platform/README.md

 ### 3- Results
 Now we can see that by clicking on the button for authentication with Twitter we access the login page of the Twiter application.
 <p align="center"><img width="90%" src="project-documentation/screenshots/login-twitter-example.png"></p>

+### 4- Conclusions
+Even all the functionalities for the authentication process are not complete, but I am working on it.
+Until the moment I thought it was very interesting to touch closely these topics and others closely related as the assignment of permissions based on roles since it is extremely important the security of our applications.